OpenQDev/OpenQ-Careers/bizdev/README.md

 ✅ A Master's degree in Ecomony or Business Administ... haha just kidding

 ✅ General understanding of blockchain technology.
-You should know how to use a Metamask wallet and how to stake money on a DeFi protcol
+You should know how to use a Metamask wallet and how to stake money on a DeFi protocol

 ### Nice to Haves
 *AKA The things it would be cool for you to already know, but if not, we'll teach you!*